Financial Aid FAQs

 We are a community service organization.
 How much are we responsible to pay of the student’s wage rate?

-Approved employers pay 30% of the student’s $12 per hour wage rate ($16 per hour for MSPPM-DC track students effective Fall 2020).
+Approved employers pay 30% of the student’s $15 per hour wage rate ($16 per hour for MSPPM-DC track students effective Fall 2020).
 If the organization is unable to pay the non-federal share, they may contact Heinz College's Work Study Coordinator to discuss their options.

 Can a student work more than 9-10 hours a week, for example, during a school break?